 Mr. Nicoud is a member of the firm’s Antitrust Practice Group.
 Previously, Mr. Nicoud was a member of the firm’s Shareholder Rights Practice Group, representing individual and pension plan investors in complex litigation to improve corporate governance practices and recover lost assets for shareholders of publicly traded companies.
 Mr. Nicoud has litigated cases involving antitrust violations, accounting fraud, insider trading, false and misleading statements, and other types of fiduciary and corporate misconduct at public and private companies.
 In addition to his experience at Robbins LLP, Mr. Nicoud has worked at several boutique business litigation firms in San Diego, where he worked on trials, arbitrations, and mediations in cases before state and federal courts.
-For his work, Mr. Nicoud has been recognized by his peers as a Super Lawyers Rising Star for four consecutive years.
+For his work, Mr. Nicoud has been recognized by his peers as a Super Lawyers Rising Star for five consecutive years.

 Mr. Nicoud received his Juris Doctor degree from the University of Colorado Law School.
 While in law school, Mr. Nicoud served as an intern at the San Diego Public Defender’s Office, as an editor of the Colorado Journal of International Environmental Law and Policy, as president of the Student Trial Lawyers Association, and was on the Moot Court Board.
 As a member of the mock trial team, he earned a best advocate award at the national level, and received the Melanie Ruth Vogl Memorial Scholarship for Outstanding Trial Advocacy.
 Mr. Nicoud received his Bachelor of Science in Environmental Science, with honors, from the University of Calgary in Alberta, Canada.

 - University of Colorado Law School (J.D.
 2010)

 - University of Calgary (B.S.
 2007)

 - U.S. District Court for the Southern and Northern District of California